-The procedure in Experiment 2 was identical to that in Experiment 1, except that the test trial ended when the infant (a) looked away for 0.5 consecutive seconds after having looked for at least 5 cumulative seconds or (b) looked for a maximum of 25 cumulative seconds (the final phase of the test events was visually less interesting than in Experiment 1, because both pigs were hidden from the infants' view).
+Procedure.
+The general procedure in Experiment 2 was identical to that in Experiment 1, except that the test trial ended when the infant (a) looked away for 0.5 consecutive seconds after having looked for at least 5 cumulative seconds or (b) looked for a maximum of 25 cumulative seconds (the final phases of the test events were visually less interesting than in Experiment 1 because both pigs were hidden from the infants' view).

 Infants were highly attentive during the initial phases of the familiarization and test trials; across conditions, they looked, on average, for 97% of each initial phase.
 Interobserver agreement during the final phases of the trials averaged 94% per trial per infant.
-Preliminary analyses revealed no significant interaction of condition and event with infant's sex; the data was therefore collapsed across sex.
+Preliminary analyses revealed no significant interaction of condition and event with infant's sex; the data were therefore collapsed across sex.

-Results and Discussion
+Results and discussion

 Infants' looking times during the final phase of the test trial (Fig. 3) were subjected to an ANOVA with condition (identical- or different-objects) and event (more- or less-effortful) as between-subjects factors.
-The analysis yielded only a significant Condition × Event interaction, F(1, 28) = 16.23, p < .001 (no such interaction was found in an identical analysis of the averaged familiarization data, F(1, 28) < 1).
-Planned comparisons revealed that, as predicted, infants in the identical-objects condition looked reliably longer if shown the more-effortful event (M = 14.1, SD = 5.4) as opposed to the less-effortful event (M = 8.2, SD = 2.9), F(1, 28) = 7.40, p = .011, d = 1.37; and infants in the different-objects condition looked reliably longer if shown the more-effortful event (M = 9.3, SD = 3.8), F(1, 28) = 8.86, p = .006, d = 1.48.
+The analysis yielded only a significant Condition × Event interaction, F(1, 28) = 16.23, p < .001; no such interaction was found in an identical analysis of averaged looking times in the familiarization trials, F(1, 28) < 1.
+Planned comparisons revealed that, as predicted, infants in the identical-objects condition looked reliably longer if shown the more-effortful event (M = 14.1 s, SD = 5.4) as opposed to the less-effortful event (M = 8.2 s, SD = 2.9), F(1, 28) = 7.40, p = .011, d = 1.37, whereas infants in the different-objects condition looked reliably longer if shown the less-effortful event

+(M = 15.8 s, SD = 4.9) as opposed to the more-effortful event (M = 9.3 s, SD = 3.8), F(1, 28) = 8.86, p = .006, d = 1.48.

-Infants in the identical-objects condition expected the agent to reach for the pig under the transparent cover: they realized that, because this pig was visible to her, it could be retrieved with less mental effort than the other, hidden pig.
-Importantly, infants' expectation was based on what the agent could see, rather than on what they could see, as neither pig was visible to them.
-These results are unlikely to reflect low-level factors: in the different-objects condition, infants expected the agent to reach for the opaque cover to obtain her preferred apple.
-Together, these results indicate that 16-month-olds consider efficiency in mental effort when determining which of two identical objects an agent is likely to select, even when not prompted by infrequent or odd actions.
+Infants in the identical-objects condition expected the agent to reach for the pig under the transparent cover: They realized that, because this pig was visible to the agent, it could be retrieved with less mental effort than the other, hidden, pig.
+This expectation was based on what the agent could see, rather than on what the infants could see, as neither pig was visible to them.
+These results are unlikely to reflect low-level factors: In the different-objects condition, infants expected the agent to reach for the opaque cover to obtain her preferred object, the apple.
+Together, these results indicate that 16-month-olds consider efficiency in mental effort when determining which of two identical objects an agent is likely to select, even when observing typical, everyday actions.